Mjz86/c_colon/README.md

 To reduce stack spills,
-to reduce spills , the function signature should also require minimal usage ( thats where overlap optimization comes in) and also , for reducing braching , most of the branches known in the callee to occur at call site have been moved to the return branch in the callee , the callees return acting like a switch statement to the caller code, but because the return is already a necessary dynamic branch , the cost of 2 branches ( return , and a check of return calue in callee) is reduced  to one.
+to reduce spills , the function signature should also require minimal usage ( thats where overlap optimization comes in) and also , for reducing braching , most of the branches known in the callee to occur at call site have been moved to the return branch in the callee , the callees return acting like a switch statement to the caller code, but because the return is already a necessary dynamic branch , the cost of 2 branches ( return , and a check of return calue in callee) is reduced  to one. also , because of the lifetime problem( understood in rust dyn calls with lifetime signatures that convert to other signatures) in dynamic calls , any call through a dynamic  function pointer or dll  has either provable valud lifetimes or is unsafe(lifetime-dyn-call) or  for casting between lifetimes using unsafe(lifetime-cast)

 a mcc signature has: